Nansen logo

 Minimal palette inspired by terminal graphics, with room for expansion as the brand evolves.

-Icons and illustrations
+Icons and animations

 Whenever you visit the Nansen office you will meet Richardo Fuentes Bergström.
 He is the cosiest, friendliest and most loyal of all Nansen people.